acouvreur/ssh-log-to-influx/README.md

 - `INFLUX_PWD` _optional_ _default: root_ Password for connecting to the database.
 - `INFLUX_DB` Database to operate on.

 _Note: You can use the Docker network FQDN if you put the service in the same Docker network as your InfluxDB instance.
-INFLUX_HOST will be `influx` if your service's name is influx._
+INFLUX_HOST will be `influx` if your service name is influx._

 `docker-compose up -d`